coreeng/core-platform-docs/content/app/tenancy.md

 - `parent` - Name of the parent tenant or `root`.
 Note: `root` tenant is created implicitly.
 - `description` - Description for your tenancy.
 - `contactEmail` - Metadata: Who is the contact for this tenancy?
-- `environments` which of the environments in Environments Repo you want to deploy to
+- `environments` - which of the environments in Environments Repo you want to deploy to
+- `repositories` - if you have no existing applications then leave this empty.
+If migrating then add the repos with your applications (comma separated GitHub links)
 - `adminGroup` - will get permission to do all actions in the created namespaces - optional
 - `readonlyGroup` - will get read-only access to the created namespaces - optional